 6 types of Field Carries

+There are several ways to carry a firearm while hunting.
 Any time you take a firearm afield, it should be carried in one of six positions.
 Safe muzzle control governs the appropriate carrying position to use in any given situation.

 - Keep muzzle pointed in a safe direction